Gnosis-Builders/gc-workshop/README.md

 ## Video Walkthrough

-The video walkthrough of this tutorial can be found [here](https://www.loom.com/share/0686f85999c24aa4b591019ed3ea56d7) or [on Gnosis Builders YouTube](https://youtu.be/BC71jg8OJx0)
+The video walkthrough of this tutorial can be found [here](https://www.loom.com/share/0686f85999c24aa4b591019ed3ea56d7) or on [YouTube Channel of Gnosis Builders](https://youtu.be/BC71jg8OJx0)

 ## Setting Up Forge: